 2. Make reviewing your policies part of a regular service audit process.
 You probably have a set of internal audit tools that assist you to monitor the compliance and effectiveness of your organisation over the year.
 If you review one policy each week you’ll have reviewed 52 policies by the end of the year.

-If you don’t have a policy audit log, feel free to download and use the free version on our membership site.
+If you don’t have a policy audit log, you can download and use the version in the Total Quality Package resource hub if you have a membership.
+You can also get a free version from our Free Resource Pack.

 3. Review your complaints and feedback register, survey results, staff satisfaction surveys, exit interviews and incident reports.
 Do any of these indicate a need to change or modify a policy or practice?